isisaddons/isis-app-todoapp/README.md

 You can try out either implementation by commenting in/out the `@DomainService` for these two implementations.
 (Apache Isis does not - yet - provide a way to switch dynamically implementations).

 Type-safe queries have several advantages over JDOQL: they're type-safe (obviously!) and involve less code overall.
-But there are some downsides too.
-Arguably they are a little harder to understand than the free-form JDOQL string).
-Perhaps more significantly, they complicate the project somewhat: the repository implementation must reside in the "down-stream" `domrepo` module, because of the dependency on the `QToDoItem` class that is only generated in the "process-classes" phase of the Maven lifecycle; ie after the code has been compiled.
+However, they are (as of DN 4.1 at least) less expressive, and they are arguably they are a little harder to understand than the free-form JDOQL string.

 ## Feature Toggles